Police: Body found inside burned-out vehicle appears to be female

-SNELLVILLE, Ga. — An apparent female body was discovered inside a burned-out vehicle in the 4200 block of Riverlake Way in Snellville early Saturday morning, DeKalb Police said.
+DEKALB COUNTY, Ga. — An apparent female body was discovered inside a burned-out vehicle in the 4200 block of Riverlake Way in DeKalb early Saturday morning, police said.

 DeKalb firefighters initially responded to reports of a vehicle fire just before midnight Friday night at that address.